region23/videonova2/memory-bank/activeContext.md

 # Active Context

 ## Current Phase
-According to the implementation plan, we have completed **Phase 0: Initialization** and are now moving to **Phase 1: Backend Integration**.
+According to the implementation plan, we have completed **Phase 1: Backend Integration** and are now moving to **Phase 2: Basic UI Components**.

 ## Recent Decisions